FOSSEE/st-scripts/manipulating-strings/script.rst

 So, we need to check if the first three characters of the given string exists in the variable ``week``.

-As, with any of the string data-types, strings can be sliced into
+As, with any of the sequence data-types, strings can be sliced into sub-strings.
-.. #[Amit: Sequence data type???] sub-strings.
 To get the first three characters of s, we say,

 ::